A quasi-stability result for dictatorships in $S_{n}$: Introduction

 This paper is part one of a `trilogy' dealing with results similar to Theorem \ref{thm:main}.
 In \cite{EFF2}, we deal with {\em balanced} Boolean functions whose Fourier transform is highly concentrated on the first two irreducible representations of $S_n$.
 We prove that if $f$ is a Boolean function on $S_n$ with expectation bounded away from 0 and 1, with Fourier transform highly concentrated on the first two irreducible representations of $S_n$, then $f$ is close in structure to a dictatorship.
 Hence, in the balanced case, genuine stability occurs, as opposed to the `quasi-stability' phenomenon for Boolean functions with expectation $O(1/n)$, in the current paper.
 In both cases, however, the Boolean functions which are close to $U_1$ are close in structure to unions of 1-cosets.
 The reason for the disparity between the balanced case and the sparse case is that a union of $c$ pairwise non-disjoint 1-cosets is $\Theta(c^2/n^2)$-far from $U_1$.
 In the setting of the current paper, $c = o(n)$ and so $\Theta(c^2/n^2) = o(1)$.
 By contrast, in the setting of~\cite{EFF2}, $c = \Theta(n)$ and so $\Theta(c^2/n^2) = \Theta(1)$, so a union of 1-cosets can be close to $U_1$ only if it is essentially a disjoint union of 1-cosets.
 Our approaches in the two cases are completely different, and to date, we have not been able to come up with a unified approach works for the entire range $1/n \le \mathbb{E}(f) \le 1-1/n$.

-The third part of our trilogy, \cite{EFF3}, deals with Boolean functions on $S_n$ which have `degree' at most $t$ --- equivalently, Boolean functions which characterize a disjoint union of cosets of stabilizers of ordered $t$-tuples.
-(These are the symmetric-group analogue of {\em $t$-juntas} on $\{0,1\}^n$.)
-It turns out that these functions also have an elegant Fourier characterization, as described in \cite{tintersecting}.
-We manage to prove a quasi-stability theorem for them too, using methods similar to the ones in this paper.
-However, the amount of representation theory needed for that case makes for a hefty treatise which deserves a separate showcase.
-We point out that this is analogous to the state of affairs in the Abelian theory.
-There, the theorems dealing with juntas, \cite{Bourgain}, \cite{FriedgutJunta}, \cite{KindlerSafra}, \cite{NisanSzegedy}, and recently \cite{KindlerODonnell}, tend to be far more complicated.
-In the Abelian case, the study of juntas has proven to be quite useful, e.g. as an important component in the proof of the Simonovits--S\'{o}s conjecture \cite{EFF}.
-We trust that the symmetric-group version will prove useful too.
+The third part of our trilogy, \cite{EFF3}, deals with Boolean functions on $S_n$ whose Fourier transform is highly concentrated on irreducible representations corresponding to partitions of $n$ with first row of length at least $n-t$, or equivalently, Boolean functions which are `close' in Euclidean distance to the subspace of $\mathbb{C}[S_n]$ spanned by all characteristic functions of $t$-cosets.
+We prove that such a function must be `close' to the characteristic function of a union of $t$-cosets, using methods similar to the ones in this paper.
+However, the amount of representation theory needed for this makes for a hefty treatise which deserves a separate showcase.
+We point out that this is analogous to the state of affairs in the theory of Boolean functions on $\{0,1\}^n$.
+There, the theorems dealing with Boolean functions whose Fourier transform is highly concentrated on sets of size at most $t$, for $t >1$ (e.g.\ \cite{Bourgain}, \cite{FriedgutJunta}, \cite{KindlerSafra}, \cite{NisanSzegedy}, and recently \cite{KindlerODonnell}), tend to be far more complicated than in the $t=1$ case.
+In the $\{0,1\}^n$ case, such theorems have proven to be quite useful, e.g.\ as an important component in the proof of a `stability' version of the Simonovits-S\'{o}s conjecture \cite{EFF}.
+We trust that the symmetric-group versions will prove useful too.

 The structure of the rest of the paper is as follows.
 In section 2 we provide some general background and notation.
 In section 3 we state and prove our main theorem.
 In section 4 we describe our two applications.
 Finally, in section 5 we mention some open problems.